dmpstats/MoveApps-ER-Annotated-Location-Master-Data-Updater/README.md

-It is particularly useful in scheduled or automated workflows, where recent outputs from upstream Apps should be merged with existing records befre being pushed to EarthRanger (ER) as part of a centralized data pipeline.
+It is particularly useful in scheduled or automated workflows, where recent outputs from upstream Apps should be merged with existing records before being pushed to EarthRanger (ER) as part of a centralized data pipeline.

 ## Documentation